Here’s How Much Economists Say Stay-at-Home Moms Should Get Paid

 How Much Moms Could Get Paid for Transporting Kids

-According to the Labor Department, the median weekly earnings for taxi drivers and chauffeurs is $453 –- which breaks down to $12.94 per hour for a 35-hour workweek.
-Stay-at-home moms spend an average of 0.33 hours a day driving their kids.
-So they could make $4.27 a day if they earned a taxi driver’s wages.
+According to the Labor Department, the median hourly pay for passenger vehicle drivers is $18.05.
+Stay-at-home moms spend an average of 0.32 hours a day driving their kids.
+So they could make $5.78 a day if they earned a taxi driver’s wages.

 How Much Economists Say Moms Could Get Paid for Transporting Kids